portainer/portainer-docs/docs/source/deployment.rst

 By default, Portainer store its data inside the container in the ``/data`` folder on Linux (``C:\\data`` on Windows).

 You'll need to persist Portainer data to keep your changes after restart/upgrade of the Portainer container.
-You can use a bind mount to persist the data on the Docker host folder:
+You can use a bind mount on Linux to persist the data on the Docker host folder:

 ::